 Only Here!
 The cherry on the top of every Space Coast Vacation is to witness a rocket launch.
 It’s simply the best way to experience all of the Space Coast.
 While you can #LookUp to see a launch from anywhere here, we’ve made a few recommendations with this Google Map.
 We’ve pinned NASA’s Favorite spots, best spots for a night launch, the best restaurants to launch and lunch at, and fun experiences like watching the launch while on an eco-tour of the Indian River Lagoon.
 Save it to your places for next time you’re headed to the Space Coast for an astronaut experience!

 When’s the next launch?
-Download the Space Coast Launches app from the Google Play or the Apple App Store to keep current with the launch schedule here on the Space Coast.
-It includes 24 hour reminders, T-5 minutes notifications, a live feed of the launch and even a compass to make sure you’re looking in the right direction!
+Download the Space Coast Launches app from the Google Play and App Store to keep current with the launch schedule here on the Space Coast.
+It includes T-2 Hour and T-5 minutes notifications, a live feed of the launch and even a compass to make sure you’re looking in the right direction!
 It’s free, and a great way to learn more about the space fight activity launching from Cape Canaveral!